Apollo

 Despite being a small city, narrow streets and compact urban planning make parking in Wellington a bit of a chore.

-The Wellington City Council has published a handy parking fee map.
-Pay for parking with coins or debit/credit cards at the machines near each bay.
+The Wellington City Council has published a handy parking fee map, and you can check their official pages to find out where the parking areas are in the city.
+Pay for parking with coins or debit/credit cards at the machines near each space.

-Most metered on-street parking has a time limit of 120 minutes, though some of the more sought-after spots only allow 30 minutes.
+Most metered on-street parking has a time limit of up to 120 minutes in the core downtown area, though some of the more sought-after spots only allow 30 minutes.
+Always obey the specific signposted time limit.

 For medium-term parking, try the Freyberg Car Park and Clyde Quay Car Park—both allow up to four hours.
 Long-term parking of up to 12 hours is available at the following locations: